Rangiya Junction railway station: Electrification

 Electrification of the Barauni–Katihar–Guwahati line was sanctioned in 2008.
 In the document on Vision 2020 – A Blue Print for Railway Electrification Programme, in the list of ongoing projects the entire route km (836) is shown as balance work as on 1 April 2010.

 Track doubling

 Doubling of the track between New Bongaigaon and Kamakhya via Rangia has been approved in the railway budget for 2013–14.
+As of 2026, It is successfully completed and operational.